elgranmontoya/twends/README.md

 2. Install [virtualenv](https://virtualenv.pypa.io/en/stable/): `pip install virtualenv`
 3. Create a new virtualenv environment to isolate dependancies: `virtualenv venv`
 4. Activate your new virtual environment (Must be done every time to run the codebase): `source venv/bin/activate`
-  * To deactivate the virtual environment, simply run `deactivate`
+  * To deactivate the virtual environment, simply run `deactivate` (or kill terminal session)